dushyanth9999/MODEL/replit.md

 ## Recent Changes

+### Migration & Centers Data Update (July 15, 2025)
+✓ Successfully completed migration from Replit Agent to Replit environment ✓ Updated centers data with authentic NIAT campus information from CSV file ✓ Replaced all mock center data with 18 real university centers across regions ✓ Added proper COS names and contact details for each center ✓ Left PM field blank as requested for future assignment ✓ Maintained all existing functionality with new authentic data

 ### Bug Fixes & Optimization (July 15, 2025)
 - Fixed missing `setRemarks` state variable in DailyReportForm component
 - Moved Action Tracker from Weekly Report to Daily Report section as requested